 - To help them settle in once the dust settles if they feel out of place.

-At the end of the day–moving day, of course–kids are going to take a similar attitude to the relocation that you do.
+At the end of the day – moving day, that is – kids are going to take a similar attitude to the relocation that you do.
 If you’re cheerful and upbeat, they’ll sing the same general tune.
 You can make their job easier, though, by giving them tangibles on which they can focus their energies before, during and after the move.

-Moving with Children Doesn’t Have to Be Stressful
+Moving with Kids Doesn’t Have to Be Stressful

 While moving is a lot more complicated for grownups than it is for kids, it’s not more stressful.
 Children are very sensitive to the chaos of packing up and leaving their old lives behind.